algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

   - 5 half days

 - Adding features
-  - Adding the NFC, the different level of noises.
+  - Adding the NFC, the different levels of noise.
   - Week 2 to 4
   - 4 half days (these are not up to date considering that our schedule isn't complete yet)